Geometric Bijections Between Spanning Trees and Break Divisors: Introduction

 \section{Introduction}

 Tropical geometry is the study of algebraic geometry in terms of a ``combinatorial shadow''; for instance, the study of algebraic curves becomes a study of graphs and metric graphs.
-Many notions in classical algebraic geometry now have combinatorial counterparts, such as {\em divisors}, {\em Jacobians}, and the {\em Riemann-Roch theorem} for graphs and metric graphs \cite{BN_RR}, \cite{GK_RR}, \cite{AJ_Metric}.
+Many notions in classical algebraic geometry now have combinatorial counterparts, such as {\em divisors}, {\em Jacobians}, and the {\em Riemann-Roch theorem} for graphs and metric graphs \cite{BF_Metric}, \cite{BN_RR}, \cite{GK_RR}.
 Furthermore, tropical geometry also possesses some combinatorial tools that do not exist in the classical world.
 One example is the notion of {\em break divisors} introduced by Mikhalkin and Zharkov \cite{MZ_TropJac}.
 They proved that there is a continuous section to the map $\Div_+^g(\Gamma)\rightarrow\Pic^g(\Gamma)$ from degree $g$ effective divisors to the degree $g$ divisor classes on a metric graph $\Gamma$ of genus $g$; the set of break divisors is the image of this section.
 Such a section does not exist in the world of algebraic curves.
 A combinatorial proof of the Mikhalkin-Zharkov result was given by An, Baker, Kuperberg and Shokrieh \cite{ABKS}, who also proved a discrete version of the theorem for finite graphs, namely that {\em integral break divisors} form a set of representatives for $\Pic^g(G)$.\\

 Break divisors are closely related to {\em spanning trees} of a graph and other combinatorial concepts.
 On finite graphs, the set of (integral) break divisors has the same cardinality as the set of spanning trees, and break divisors are equivalent to {\em indegree sequences of root-connected orientations} and Gioan's {\em cycle-cocycle reversal classes} \cite{Gioan_CCsys}.
-On metric graphs, the authors of \cite{ABKS} constructed a {\em polyhedral decomposition} of $\Pic^g(\Gamma)$ where each full-dimensional cell canonically represents a spanning tree.
-Using this polyhedral decomposition, they gave a ``volume proof'' of the classical Kirchhoff's matrix--tree theorem; such a polyhedral decomposition is also related to tropical geometry topics including Brill-Noether theory and tropical theta divisors; we refer the reader to \cite[Section 5.4]{BJ_Survey} for details.\\
+On metric graphs, the authors of \cite{ABKS} constructed a canonical {\em polyhedral decomposition} of $\Pic^g(\Gamma)$ where each full-dimensional cell canonically represents a spanning tree.
+Using this polyhedral decomposition, they gave a ``volume proof''\footnote{The concept of a ``volume proof'' of matrix--tree theorem was known in previous literature (e.g. \cite{Stanley_zono}), but their constructions are non-canonical as they need to fix extra data other than the graph itself.} of the classical Kirchhoff's matrix--tree theorem.
+Such a polyhedral decomposition is also related to tropical geometry topics including Brill-Noether theory and tropical theta divisors; we refer the reader to \cite[Section 5.4]{BJ_Survey} for details.\\

 The authors of \cite{ABKS} observed that generic ``shiftings'' of their polyhedral decomposition induce bijections between integral break divisors and spanning trees.
 In this paper we give a combinatorial description of such bijections.
 These ``geometric bijections'' are special cases of what we call {\em cycle orientation maps}.
 We give a necessary and sufficient condition for a cycle orientation map to be geometric, and hence a sufficient condition for a cycle orientation map to be bijective.
 Our proof is geometric in nature, and gives a new ``non-combinatorial'' approach to proving bijectivity; indeed, we do not know a combinatorial proof of bijectivity for general geometric bijections.
 We also study algorithmic aspects of a particular class of cycle orientation maps that we call {\em edge ordering maps}.\\